PgBiel/elembic/src/element.typ

   // that, in this mode, you can have up to 32 non-consecutive set rules.
   normal: 0,

-  // Light mode: similar to normal mode, but we don't try to preserve the value of bibliography.title
+  // leaky mode: similar to normal mode, but we don't try to preserve the value of bibliography.title
   // after applying our changes to the document.
 This doubles the limit to up to 64 non-consecutive
   // set rules since we no longer have an extra step to retrieve the old value, but, as a downside,
   // we lose the original value of bibliography.title.
 While, in a future change, we might be able to